ross-alexander/dq/scribing/red_laughter/part2.md

 at the end of an Adventure or Season, whichever is least, at a cost of two thousand five hundred Experience.
 It recovers as if it were normal FT, but only after all normal FT has been restored.

-- Use restoritive
-- Get quill

-# 2025-01-19

-- Sybil is in Campagnia
-- A great curse and a worm passed through the catacombs
-- Serpent escaped and could take the shape of swarm of eels
-- Nephilm don't know if the Vatic Oracle is there
-- Catacombs a kind of middlemarch
-- Spent four days exploring catacombs
-- Find the Cave of the Sibyl in Cumae
-- Place occupied by Dominicans (black robes with white sleaves)
-- Up to 12 monks in place
-- Group of women doing cleaning

-- Return to cave and 5 of the monks armoured up

-- Kill 5 martial monks and send 7 to Alusia

-- Require a Mirror of Cyprian (on Cyprus)
-- Needs the Face of Janus in it
-- Get the Oracle's reflection in the catacombs
-- Get 5 sets of Black Bronze chainmail

-- Travel by boat to Palemo (1 day)
-- Travel overland to Catania
-- Travel by boat to Paphos (10 days)

-- Gain +2 Sanity

-# 2025-01-26

-- Local lord is Federick Plantagenat
-- Travel to Mount Olympus
-- Find monastary
-- Was a possible sorceror called Cyprian here, seven years ago, said to gone to Constantapole
-- Alter is an astral gate, stronger than construct, less than sentient, colour is agriculture, dedicated to Terodicus
-- Gain 10% chance of reducing FT cost of spell by 1
-- Asterism associated is associated with corudum
-- Learn ritual of Blessing of Crops & Livestock, cost 250 EP
-- Learn of form of Diamond Weapon, peneration reduces armour, can add PS if swinging weapon, cost 1000 EP
-- Learn Spell of Dearform, travel spell, cost 250 EP
-- Hyena sent against us by the Great Beast Dog

-- Spend another night at monastary

-- Return to Temple

-- Gain +4 Sanity

 ## Benediction of Land and Beast (R-B)